justineuro/MGB-sols/README.md

 ```

 ## Additional information
-The patial solutions manual that is given in this repository (PDF and LaTeX codes) is a re-make  of a previous manual that may be found at the following sites (there may others):
+The partial solutions manual that is given in this repository (PDF and LaTeX codes) is a re-make  of a previous manual that may be found at the following sites (there may be other sites on the web):

 * [pdfcoffee.com](https://pdfcoffee.com/introduction-to-the-theory-of-statistics-solutions-manual-1974-mood-graybill-pdf-free.html)
 * [kupdf.net](https://kupdf.net/download/introduction-to-the-theory-of-statistics-solutions-manual-1974-mood-graybillpdf_59b92c8c08bbc59450894cb7_pdf)